andrewmcodes/andrewm.codes/src/_posts/blog/automating-ruby-gem-releases-with-github-actions.md

 You may have noticed we gave our first step an id of `release`.
 By doing this, we can check the output of that step in other steps and act accordingly.

 Rather than juggle a long-lived RubyGems API token, we'll publish with [Trusted Publishing](https://guides.rubygems.org/trusted-publishing/).
-It uses OpenID Connect (OIDC) so GitHub Actions authenticates to RubyGems.org with a short-lived token minted at publish time — there's no secret to create, rotate, or leak.
+It uses OpenID Connect (OIDC) so GitHub Actions authenticates to RubyGems.org with a short-lived token minted at publish time.
+There's no secret to create, rotate, or leak.
 The [`rubygems/release-gem`](https://github.com/rubygems/release-gem) action handles the build-and-push for us.

 ### One-time RubyGems setup

 Trusted publishing needs a one-time configuration on RubyGems.org.
 From the gem's **Trusted publishers** page, click **Create** and provide the repository owner, repository name, and the workflow filename (`release.yml`).
-For a gem that hasn't been published yet, add a [pending trusted publisher](https://guides.rubygems.org/trusted-publishing/) from your profile instead — the first successful publish claims the name.
+For a gem that hasn't been published yet, add a [pending trusted publisher](https://guides.rubygems.org/trusted-publishing/) from your profile instead, and the first successful publish claims the name.
 There's no secret to add to GitHub afterward.

 ### Setup Steps